melomenic/wcfheaderinjectionbehavior/README.md

 # WCF Header Injection Endpoint Behavior
 Allows injection of custom headers into a WCF endpoint.

 Add the following to <system.serviceModel>.
 Any headers you wish to add should be placed under the headerInjection element.
+The dll itself should generally be placed in the same folder as your WCF client or service.

 ```xml
 <extensions>